-For non-hazardous waste generated in 2020 at The Hanover's corporate headquarters campus in Worcester, Mass., we took the following steps to reduce and recycle non-hazardous waste:
+For non-hazardous waste generated in 2021 at The Hanover's corporate headquarters campus in Worcester, Mass., The Hanover took the following steps to reduce and recycle non-hazardous waste:

-- The recycling and composting program, which managed approximately 110 tons of single-stream, co-mingled recycling, 5 tons of composted material, and 53 tons of construction and demolition materials associated with building renovation projects, which diverted 70 percent of the total waste stream away - The cafeteria program, which offers 100 percent compostable and/or recyclable dining materials; - · A comprehensive paper shredding and recycling program.
-This program extends to all The Hanoverowned properties; and - An electronics-waste recycling program that includes clearing all computer hard drives of sensitive data prior to recycling.
+- The recycling and composting program managed approximately 64 tons of single-stream, co-mingled recycling, 3 tons of composted material, and 21 tons of construction and demolition materials associated with building renovation projects, which diverted 62 percent of the total waste stream away from landfills. - The cafeteria program, which offers 100 percent compostable and/or recyclable dining materials. - A comprehensive paper shredding and recycling program.
+This program extends to all Hanover-owned properties. - An electronics-waste recycling program that includes clearing all computer hard drives of sensitive data prior to recycling as well as 2 tons of electronic waste recycling.